navjas73/njllrd_proj2/README.md

   - To exit, type "end" hit enter and hit Ctrl+c

 Draw
-  - run the launch file
+  - run the launch file with mode set to draw
   - Define the drawing plane as in Typewriter mode
   - type "pyramids" and hit enter to draw a picture of pyramids
   - type "maze" and hit enter to draw and solve a maze
   - To exit, type "end" hit enter and hit Ctrl+c

 RRT
-  - run the launch file
+  - run the launch file with mode set to RRT
-  ....
+  - move Baxter to the first desired point
+  - From the ros_ws directory, publish a message to the "user_input" topic containing any string.
+Enter: "rostopic pub command std_msgs/String ANY_STRING_HERE".
+  - move Baxter to the second desired point
+  - publish another string as above

 BIRRT
-  - run the launch file
+  - run the launch file with mode set to BIRRT
-  .....
+  - repeat steps in RRT

 Notes:
   - Orienting the pen at 45 degrees for writing works best.